Norwegian government submits new Gambling Act for consultation

 The draft legislation is open to comments from stakeholders until 5 August.

-While much of the law simply consolidates aspects of the previous three acts in place, it does come updated enforcement rules.
+While much of the law simply consolidates aspects of the previous three acts in place, it does come with updated enforcement rules.

 Among the most significant parts of the new act is the introduction of “infringement fees” for operators that violate the Gambling Act, including those who target the country without a licence.
 In Norway, only monopolies Norsk Tipping and Norsk Rikstoto may offer online gambling.